 The Supervisory Board serves in a permanent advisory capacity to the Executive Board and is involved in all major executive decisions.
 Critical business transactions are subject to the approval of the Supervisory Board.
 Pursuant to Suggestion A.6 DCGK, the Chair of the Supervisory Board is available to discuss Supervisory Board-related issues with investors.
-In 2022, there was no need for such discussions.
+Such discussions were held in 2023.
 For information on the cooperative activities of the Executive and Supervisory Boards, see here.